byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

   - Auto-hide or truncate labels below a minimum pixel area; reveal full label on hover/focus.
   - Use a semi-transparent label background so text remains legible over coloured fills.
 - Put a min height on elements so that text is visible if there's space somewhere
+- App sidebar needs to collapse

 UX:

 - Expose quick search / filter
   - Let me type “useState” and instantly highlight every hook invocation node.
   - Show a list of variable names and hover to show where they are used
+- Change import label to show full name of external import (just use the file part for internal and aliased imports)
+- Conditional block labels are too long - shorten to if/else/else if based on contents

+Tree creation

+- Add a symbol or marker to indicate if something is exported
+- Give some ability to track props and other "incoming" edges
+- Switch statements need some love in the parsing, see `Other:` in places
+- Variable settings/assignment need nodes - currently not showing up